 New restrictions on the sale and use of fireworks, in Scotland, came into place on the 30th June 2021.
 These limit the time of day, to between 7am and 6pm, where fireworks can be sold / supplied, and the quantity is restricted to 5kg at any one time.
 The period where it is illegal to set off fireworks was also extended to 6pm, from 7am, meaning they can only be set off between 6pm and 11pm.
 The specific requirements are set out in The Fireworks (Scotland) Miscellaneous Amendments Regulations 2021.
 The Scottish Government has provided that sell fireworks.

 The appropriate fee,, must be paid when submitting the along with the relevant documentation, including area and floor plans.
 Incomplete forms, or missing supporting documentation may result in rejected applications or considerable delays in processing.
 Please be aware that licence fees are non-refundable and licences can be refused, so applicants must ensure the information they provide is complete and that they are in a position to demonstrate compliance with the storage requirements when applying.

 Additional insurance measures may be required where storing fireworks.
 It is advisable that insurance providers are informed that hazardous materials are to be stored.
 You may wish to give consideration to taking out Public Liability Insurance.

 Applicants for new storage sites should note the following:

 - Applicants will also be required to submit a completed fireworks storage and handling risk assessment before the application will be considered.
-An example risk assessment is available on from the Health and Safety Executive, which may be adapted to suit the site.
+An example risk assessment is available from the Health and Safety Executive, which may be adapted to suit the site.